guykozlovskij/ga-project-2/README.md

 }, [setIsError])
 ```

-The values are then mapped through `select` tag and a select `option` is created for each of the countries.
+The values are then mapped through `select` tag and an `option` is created for each of the countries.
 ```js
 <select onChange={handleSelect} value={selectedCountry}>
             <option value="" disabled selected>